 In practice, this means that Trustees should develop a reserves policy that:

-- fully justifies and clearly explains keeping or not keeping reserves
+- fully justifies and clearly explains keeping or not keeping reserves;

-- identifies and plans for the maintenance of essential services for beneficiaries
+- identifies and plans for the maintenance of essential services for beneficiaries;

 - helps to address the risks of unplanned closure on their beneficiaries (in particular, vulnerable beneficiaries), staff and volunteers publish the reserves policy (even if not required to by law) and ensure it is tailored to the charity’s circumstances – it should not be just a standard form of wording.
 It should explain to funders, beneficiaries, the public and the Commission exactly what reserves are kept (or not kept) for and when they are to be used.

 In addition to setting the reserves policy for Echoes International, this policy also details actions which will be taken to ensure the approach is re-assessed annually, taking into consideration associated risks, potential funding changes and financial climates.

 A formula is used to govern the distribution of these undesignated funds, which is based on marital status, family size, average earnings in the UK and the UN cost of living index for country of service.
-Although there is no contract with any Mission Worker to provide a set level of support, in reality, for a large number of the Mission Workers, these funds will represent a substantial proportion of monthly income.
+Although there is no contract with any Mission Partner to provide a set level of support, in reality, for a large number of the Mission Partners, these funds will represent a substantial proportion of monthly income.

 Funds are also received and distributed for specific purposes at the discretion of Trustees.
 Typically, these cover the following:

-These funds are also distributed on a regular basis (generally twice a year), and in view of the nature of some of the works supported (e.g. hospitals), and the purpose of the funds, reserve balances are held to ensure a continuing level of support.
+These funds are also distributed on a regular basis (usually twice a year), and in view of the nature of some of the works supported (e.g. hospitals), and the purpose of the funds, reserve balances are held to ensure a continuing level of support.

 We also use the funds held at the discretion of the Trustees to run the operation of Echoes International & support the revenue and capital needs of the charity.

 Income levels for Echoes International works on the principle of “Faith in God to provide” and as such we do not make appeals for funds or communicate specific financial needs.
-Whilst this is our core model of operation we also must meet with the expectations of the Charity Regulators in relation to the ongoing needs of the charity in meeting its obligations to mission workers, employees and key beneficiaries.
+Whilst this is our core model of operation we also must meet with the expectations of the Charity Regulators in relation to the ongoing needs of the charity in meeting its obligations to mission partners, employees and key beneficiaries.

 Some balances are therefore held as reserves and the reason for the existence of these is set out later in the policy.
 These amounts are kept under regular review (normally annually, during the budget and planning process).
 It is not our purpose to accumulate reserves but to distribute the funds that we receive as effectively as possible.

-- Operating and Office Expenses
+- Operating & Office Expenses;

-- Disaster & Poverty Relief
+- Disaster & Poverty Relief;

-- Strategic Projects
+- Strategic Projects; and

-- Capital Requirements
+- Capital Requirements.